spedunkler/hello-world/README.md

 # hello-world
-Yet another hello world thing\n
+Yet another hello world thing
 Ok, it's time to get into R in GitHub.